![]() |

-click here to see more "Life moves pretty fast.
-If you don't stop and look around once in a while, you could miss it."
-(Ferris Bueller)
+pretty fast.
+If you don't stop and look around once in a while, you could miss

 (click on picture for more)

 You are responsible for making your own travel arrangements and making any bike rental or shipping arrangements.
 The cost ($1,600 r/t) and logistics of shipping a motorcycle to the ride make renting fairly attractive.
-Harley has pulled the plug on it's rental program in 2018 and turned it over to EagleRider at its Harley-Davidson dealerships.
+Harley pulled the plug on it's rental program in 2018 and turned it over to EagleRider at its Harley-Davidson dealerships.
 Rental rates average about $1,500/week for all big twins (including touring models) but insurance and surcharges can push the total cost to $2,100.
-NOTE -- While Harley had a very forgiving cancellation policy, EagleRider does not.
-Please check with EagleRider on rental terms and conditions.
+NOTE -- Before you book, make sure you are aware of EagleRider's refund and cancellation policy.

 There is no charge -- however, any contributions to offset John's out-of-pocket expenses to plan/scout trips; maintain the Unbound website; and/or offset the cost of the "chase vehicle" and the much appreciated services of the "Unbound Mule Driver" will be accepted and greatly appreciated.